zalando/zalando-howto-open-source/README.md

 ##Our Open Source First Principles

 - **Do “Open Source First”**: If your Zalando project can also be useful to non-Zalandos, release it as open source from the start.
-- **Take Ownership**: Your team is responsible for ensuring that it’s possible to open-source your project.
+- **Take Ownership**: Your team is responsible for ensuring that it's possible to open-source your project.
 Your delivery lead is available for guidance.
 - **Share Your Code**: All code shared between teams must be open source.
 - **Be Safe**: To ensure the broadest possible use of your project, use the MIT License only.
 - **Deliver Quality**: Provide a great out-of-the-box experience.
 - **Provide Documentation**: Include a clear README and default working configuration.
-- **Stay Secure**: Make sure your project doesn’t include Zalando specifics, such as credentials and private identifiers.
+- **Stay Secure**: Make sure your project doesn't include Zalando specifics, such as credentials and private identifiers.
 - **Ask for Help**: Find colleagues to brainstorm ideas for your project and to review your work.
 - **Promote**: Tell the world about your project via blog posts, social media and conference talks.
 - **Join the Open Source Guild**: Help us make open source stronger at Zalando!
 Come on, it'll be fun. :)